tosin2013/openshift-virt-tekton-ref/docs/README.md

 Ollama Langchain is an innovative chatbot that leverages Langchain for natural language processing and response generation.
 Our playbook facilitates the deployment of Ollama Langchain on OpenShift within a virtual machine (VM) environment.
 Explore the setup guide at [ollama-langchain.md](ollama-langchain.md).

 ## Windows BIOS Installer
-Documentation for the Windows BIOS Installer is currently being prepared.
-Stay tuned for updates at [windows-bios-installer.md](windows-bios-installer.md).
+ Windows BIOS Installer installs and syspreps a machine using Windows 10 or 2019 iso's downloaded feom microsft.com. [windows-bios-installer.md](windows-bios-installer.md).

 ## Windows EFI Installer
 We are also working on documentation for the Windows EFI Installer.
 More information will be available soon at [windows-efi-installer.md](windows-efi-installer.md).